Funded early education for two, three and four year olds

-Provider submits grounds for appeal & panel information reviewed
+Provider submits grounds for appeal and panel information reviewed

 Information submitted that outlines response to outstanding points and grounds for appeal within the 10 working day period.
 One manager from the original panel invited to provide information regarding original decision and answer questions regarding process followed.

 Summary of decision and minutes of original panel and appeals panel reviewed.
 Provider informed of appeal panel decision by letter within five working days.

 Provider informed of funding withdrawal date.
 Provider informs parents of funded children of date when funding will be withdrawn.
 Funded Early Education Team, Family Information team informed of decision to ensure parents are supported and no further payments are made beyond agreed date.
 Provider is offered support from the SCC Commissioning team.

 Provider is offered support package dependant on need.
 Continue working with SCC on action plan (for settings with an Ofsted Inadequate outcome.)

 Appeals procedure for withdrawal of funded early education from inadequate settings

 It is a legal requirement under Section A3.13 of the "Early Education and Childcare Statutory Guidance for Local Authorities" that local authorities should: